Dried Porcini Pasta

 Ingredients

-- 45g dried porcini mushrooms (or king boletes)
+- 45 g dried porcini mushrooms (or king boletes)

-- 480ml meat stock (chicken stock preferred)
+- 480 ml meat stock (chicken stock preferred)

 - Kosher salt to taste

-- 1 large garlic clove, finely chopped
+- 1 large garlic clove (finely chopped)

 - 1 tbsp unsalted butter

-- 4 tbsp grated parmesan cheese
+- 4 tbsp parmesan cheese (grated)

 - 1 tbsp cooking oil

-- 140g dried pasta (spaghetti or tagliatelle)
+- 140 g dried pasta (spaghetti or tagliatelle)

 - 1 splash dry white wine

-- 120ml heavy cream
+- 120 ml heavy cream

 - 1 tbsp chives or parsley